XDC-Community/docs/get-details/smart-contract-details/flattening-smart-contracts/flattening-smart-contracts-with-hardhat.md

 #### Testing

-Now lets create a simple test to see everything works as intended before we deploy our contract to live network.
-This will save us time and gas fees, so it is recommended you do as much as possible tests for your smart contracts before deploying.
+Now, let's create a simple test to see if everything works as intended before we deploy our contract to the live network.
+This will save us time and gas fees, so it is recommended that you do as many tests as possible for your smart contracts before deploying.

 Create file `MyCounter.js` under `test` directory: